richardvecsey/Win10LockScreenGrabber/README.md

 destination folder.

 # Version:
-1.2
+1.3

 # Variables:
+    delete_destination  (boolean)   Whether delete the non wallpaper-sized images from source folder or not
+                                    default: False
+    delete_sources      (boolean)   Whether delete the files from source folder or not
+                                    default: False
     folder_wallpapers   (string)    Full path to the destination folder
                                     default: None, that means destination
                                     folder is USERPROFILE\Pictures\LockScreens
-    delete_sources      (boolean)   Whether delete the files from source folder or not
-                                    default: False
+    height              (int)       Minimum height of copyable image Smaller image won't be copy to the destination folder
     width               (int)       Minimum width of copyable image Smaller image won't be copy to the destination folder
-    height              (int)       Minimum height of copyable image Smaller image won't be copy to the destination folder